-In this context, it is important to understand that measure folders can be nested.
-This means that a given measure folder can have subfolders that have their own measures, and even their own subfolders.
+The measures in a measure folder can belong to different cubes and they can be from more than one relational schema.
+Measure folders can be nested, which means that a measure folder can have subfolders that have their own measures, and even their own subfolders.
 Thus, a database administrator can arrange measures in a hierarchy of folders, and an OLAP API MdmMetadataProvider can give access to all of the measure folders and their subfolders.